mavryk-network/mavryk-protocol/docs/alpha/protocol_overview.rst

 See also
 ~~~~~~~~

-An in-depth description of the internals of developing a new Tezos
+An in-depth description of the internals of developing a new Mavryk
-protocol can be found in the blog post: `How to write a Tezos protocol
+protocol can be found in the blog post: `How to write a Mavryk protocol
 <https://research-development.nomadic-labs.com/how-to-write-a-mavryk-protocol.html>`_.